The OnLine Taxes (OLT) Free File Edition

 Taxpayers with just a little tax savvy might fare better than those who need a bit more guidance, however.
 Some users have reported that they were left to determine which corresponding form or schedule they were supposed to complete and submit with their returns.
 The help features will answer your questions, but it might take a little more time.

-Beyond the free file option, OLT also offers an attractive OLT Premium upgrade for only $7.95 per federal return and a reduction in the state filing cost to $7.95.
-Users get the addition of live phone and chat help support and audit support with the upgrade.
+Beyond the Free File option, OLT also offers an attractive OLT Premium upgrade for only $7.95 per federal return and a reduction in the state filing cost to $7.95.
+You can check out the OLT software for yourself at OnLine Taxes Free File Edition.